 - Iterative innovation rounds: Brainstorming and validating creative options

 WORKSHOP LEADER: ALAIN PAUL MARTIN, INVENTOR, SCHOLAR AND R&D LEADER

 in the policy realm, biotech, software, energy

 and mining.
-In this World Seminar, he will share
+In this hands-on workshop, he will share

 the best practices and the lessons he learned

 from engineering and science team leaders; from teaching Harvard